LackOfMorals/lackofmorals.github.io/_posts/2024-10-31-query-api-tx.md

 __Note__: All operations must be made to the same Neo4j DB Server.
 If you have a clustered environment, you must implement a mechanism to do this.
 For example, HAProxy has [sticky sessions](https://www.haproxy.com/blog/enable-sticky-sessions-in-haproxy) and other API Gateways have similar approaches to meet this requirement.

-#### Explicit Transaction with Aura
+## Explicit Transaction with Aura

-Explicit transactions with Aura follow the workflow that has just been described but there's an important difference; at the begining of a transaction, when a POST request is made is to /tx, Aura returns a key:value pair in the header __and__ the transaction id.
+Explicit transactions with Aura follow the workflow that has just been described but there's an important difference; at the begining of a transaction, when a POST request is made is to /tx, Aura returns a key:value pair, ```"neo4j-cluster-affinity":value``` in the header __and__ the transaction id.

-Aura then requires you to include the key:value pair in each request that you make for that transaction.
-This ensures   ensures correct routing within the Aura cloud infrastructure.
+Aura then requires you to include this key:value pair in each request that you make for that transaction.
+This ensures correct routing within the Aura cloud infrastructure to the Neo4j DB server that is handling the transaction.

 Here's a Python example to illustrate this with inline comments to explain what's going on at each stage.

 __Note:__ This is structured to help show how this feature works.
 It's really not a best practice example of how to do this!

+__requirements__  Make sure you have the requests module installed.
+Do this with ```pip install requests```

 __.env file__  Create a .env file in the same folder as this Python script will run.
 The .env file should have the following content.
 Change the values to match your own Aura setup.